castwide/vscode-solargraph/README.md

 This configuration tells Solargraph to parse all .rb files in the workspace excluding the spec folder.

-## Updating the Core Documentation

-The Solargraph gem ships with documentation for Ruby 2.2.2.
-As of gem version 0.15.0, there's an option to download additional documentation for other Ruby versions from the command line.

-    $ solargraph list-cores      # List the installed documentation versions
-    $ solargraph available-cores # List the versions available for download
-    $ solargraph download-core   # Install the best match for your Ruby version
-    $ solargraph clear-cores     # Clear the documentation cache

 ## Extension Settings

 This extension contributes the following settings: